 Fewer Birds Nesting in North America

 Loss of wetlands and spreading urbanization in eastern and central North America are blamed for the dramatic decline over the last 40 years in the number of nesting birds.
-Bird populations from the Atlantic flyway dropped by 12% and the Mississippi flyway by 18% between 1966 and 2004.

 The reductions are concentrated among species associated with certain habitats.
 For those species that prefer open habitat such as agricultural land, the total number of birds confined to the US and Canada dropped by half over the 38 years.
 These include rock pigeon, common nighthawk, gray partridge and greater prairie chicken.
-As well, there are 22% fewer neotropical migrants using open habitat.
+As well, there are 22 percent fewer neotropical migrants using open habitat.

 The study, which analyzes counts from North American Breeding Bird Surveys, leads researchers to conclude that habitat loss in North America, but not in Mexico, Central and South America has caused substantial reductions in the number of birds that rely on wetlands, open lands and edge habitats.
 The scientists note that the particularly large decline in birds that do not migrate south of the US points to land development in temperate, but not tropical regions, as the culprit harming breeding birds.
 Urbanization and draining of wetlands has progressed rapidly in eastern North America, to the point that some bird species have felt the effects to an alarming extent.